Basic Types

 let overflow: u64 = u64::MAX + 1;

-qFALL-math works with arbitrarily large integers and the user can work with them without needing to consider potential overflows and execution failures.
+qFALL-math works with arbitrarily big integers s.t. the user does not need to worry about potential overflows or execution failures.

 Each can be instantiated from strings and Rust’s basic math types.